androz2091-business/discord-bot-template/README.md

 `GUILD_ID:` This is optional.
 In the case that your bot runs on a private server, it should be the ID of the server.
 Otherwise, leave empty (if this field is filled, it will be faster to create Slash Commands).

-`ENVIRONMENT:` Can be `ENVIRONMENT` or `PRODUCTION`.
-Defines whether some scripts or things should be run or not.
-For example, the database schemas will not be modified in production, even to synchronize them, because we may loose data.
+`ENVIRONMENT:` Can be `development` or `production`.
+As of 2025 this is only used to decide whether the database schemas should be automatically synced or not (you may lose data).

+`NODE_ENV`: always set it to `production`.
+So this can be confusing but is automatically read by `adminjs` to decide whether or not to bundle the JS files.

 `SENTRY_API_KEY:` This is optional.
 If you want to use [Sentry](https://sentry.io) to monitor your bot, you can put your API key here.
 Otherwise, leave empty.